benedictjones/engineeringthings-pyspice/README.md

 ## Structure

 The raw script files used in earlier tutorial vidoes can be found in `scripts/`.

 Better and more intuative notebooks can be found in the top level of the repository.

-Finally, custom helper functions can be `utils/`.
+Finally, custom helper functions can be found in `utils/`.

 ## Enviroment